bsandmann/blocktrust.CredentialWorkflow/docs/Actions/DeactivateDidAction.md

 - The DID document will still be resolvable, but will be marked as deactivated
 - Deactivation does not delete the DID from the blockchain, but signals it should not be used
 - Verifiers should check for deactivation status when validating credentials issued by a DID

-## Integration with DID Lifecycle

-The DeactivateDID action represents the final stage in the DID lifecycle management, complementing:
-- [CreateDID action](CreateDidAction) - for creating new DIDs
-- [UpdateDID action](UpdateDidAction) - for modifying existing DIDs

-Together, these actions provide a complete set of tools for managing DIDs throughout their entire lifecycle.